Getting Started

 Nginx

-Automad comes with a pre-configured .htaccess file for Apache and LiteSpeed that handles URL rewriting automatically.
-If you’re using Nginx, simply edit your nginx.conf file and add the following lines to the http block to enable URL rewriting:
+Automad comes with a pre-configured .htaccess file for Apache and LiteSpeed servers that handles URL rewriting automatically.
+If you’re using Nginx, simply edit your nginx.conf file and add a server block based on the following example to the http section in order to enable URL rewriting:

 server {